guosheng437/NGSQC/README.md

 # NGS-QC-Panel
 This is the code repository for the paper "Authentication, characterization and contamination detection of cell lines, xenografts and organoids by barcode deep NGS sequencing" published at NAR Genomics and Bioinformatics.
-Interested readers can consult the paper for algorithm details.
+Interested readers can consult the paper for algorithms and result interpretation.

 ## Requirements
 The programs were developed and tested in perl(v5.28.1) and R(v3.6), they should run in other versions as well under both Linux and Windows.
 R can be downloaded from